 While none of the Lanai trips GUARANTEE dolphin sightings, it is unusual to not encounter dolphins along the south coast of Lanai.
 Your chances of seeing dolphins is in the 75-80% range on any given day.

 Lots of people ask if they can swim with the dolphins.
-The honest answer is “probably not.”
-Snorkel tours have to be very cautious in approaching dolphins … they are protected marine mammals.
-Once in a while a boat will stop to snorkel and the dolphins will approach out of curiosity.
-If this happens, enjoy the moment … you are truly blessed.
-Don’t plan on it happening.
+The honest answer is "no" Snorkel tours ar enot permitted to drop people in the water where dolphins are swimming … they are protected marine mammals.
 You will likely see plenty of activity just watching them from the boat … the large pod of spinner dolphins at Lanai is very active.
-You will likely witness acrobatic behavior and dolphins will probably swim on both sides of the bow of the boat just a few feet away from you.
+You will likely witness acrobatic behavior and dolphins swim swim on both sides of the bow of the boat just a few feet away from you.

 So now you know you want to go to Lanai.
 Which boat should you do?